LehouxKevin/SlideMe/README.md

 - you can consult your saved images
 - delete image
 - add images to slide
-- change images position in slide
+- change images position in slide with drag and drop
 - save slide
 - select saved slides
 - delete slide
-- add Ken Burns effect to images
+- add Ken Burns effect to images by making one start square and one end square
-- play the slide
+- play the slide with animations
 - save animation in JSON

-## ----------------------- how it work -----------------------

 ## ----------------------- technical description -----------------------

-App developped with PHP and JS
+### Languages :

+- html
+- css
+- js
+- php

-Framework used :
+### Framework :

 - Jquery
 - Ajax
 - Bootstrap 4
 - Canvas
 - EASELJS

 One page app :
 - file "index.php" (front page)
 - folder "assets" contain all librairies (Jquery, Bootstrap ...)
 - folder "images" contain images saved
 - folder "php" contain backend pages with functions that save images and slides ....
 - folder "public" contain Js and CSS
 - folder "slide" contain slides saved

 No database is used for this app when you save a slide, it create a folder with the slide name and it contain slide pictures.